Stress from Loss

 - Use a biblical strategy for our renewal - fellowship, prayer, action guided by God's wisdom

-Finally, please realize that all of us suffer loss from time to time in life, don't be surprised, angry, disappointed, guilt.
-To lose is part of life, if you accept this, your stress will go down.
+Finally, please realize that all of us suffer loss from time to time in life, don't be surprised, angry, disappointed or guilty when this happens.
+To lose something or someone important is a natural part of life.
+If you accept that loss is not beyond God's notice or concern, the stress caused by these events will be manageable and your recovery from loss less painful.